-- It contains a protocol for an ongoing trial. ^{21,22} - It contains a protocol for which evaluation and critical features are adequately described by existing guidance (e.g., conventional stability study).
-(See section V.B., Drug Substance and Drug Product Stability Protocols, for further explanation.) - It does not provide sufficient content and detail as described in section V., Content of a Request and Submission Materials, including: - A detailed protocol - Specific questions for FDA to address - Adequate background documents to support the critical elements of the trial design, or to determine whether it can adequately address scientific and regulatory requirements for the purpose identified by the sponsor - Prior FDA concurrence has not been obtained for the animal model to be used in the proposed animal rule efficacy study (see section V.C., Animal Rule Efficacy Protocols). - As stated in the PDUFA and BsUFA goals, the sponsor has not had a meeting (e.g., end-of-phase 2/pre-phase 3 meeting (or end-of-phase 1 meeting, if applicable) or a BPD Type 2 or Type 3 meeting) with the review division at which the regulatory context for the study or trial that is the subject of the SPA was discussed (where the trial is intended to support efficacy or trials to prove biosimilarity and/or interchangeability).
-23
+- It contains a request to evaluate more than one protocol.
+In such a case, FDA will ask the sponsor to submit separate requests for each protocol.
+This process may delay the initiation of the SPA reviews. - It contains a protocol for an ongoing trial.
+22,23 - It contains a protocol for which evaluation and critical features are adequately described by existing guidance (e.g., conventional stability study).
+(See section V.B., Drug Substance and Drug Product Stability Protocols, for further explanation.) - It does not provide sufficient content and detail as described in section V., Content of a Request and Submission Materials, including: - A detailed protocol - Specific questions for FDA to address - Adequate background documents to support the critical elements of the trial design, or to determine whether it can adequately address scientific and regulatory requirements for the purpose identified by the sponsor - Prior FDA concurrence has not been obtained for the animal model to be used in the proposed animal rule efficacy study (see section V.C., Animal Rule Efficacy Protocols). - As stated in the PDUFA and BsUFA goals, the sponsor has not had a meeting (e.g., end-of-phase 2/pre-phase 3 meeting (or end-of-phase 1 meeting, if applicable) or a BPD Type 2 or Type 3 meeting) with the review division at which the regulatory context for the study or trial that is the subject of the SPA was discussed (where the trial is intended to support efficacy or trials to prove biosimilarity and/or interchangeability).24